sonyerg/second-test-backend/README.md

 - Docker
 - NodeJS

-## Run in root directory
+## Build and run the cotainers

-Build and and run the cotainers
+Make sure docker engine is running then run this command on the terminal in the root directory.

 ```
 docker-compose up --build